LarsBesselmann/JAX-RPC_Demo/README.md

 - server2 listens on HTTP port 9082

+### Start the Application Modernization Accelerator
+To start the Application Modernization Accelerator, run the following commands

+	cd ~/application-modernization-accelerator-local-4.5.0/
+	./launch.sh 5

+You should get an output like:
+**The Application Modernization Accelerator 4.5.0 is available for use at the following URL> https://rhel9-base.gym.lan:3001**

+Access AMA via browser using the URL https://rhel9-base.gym.lan:3001.

+## Start the demo

 ### Test the JAX-RPC application on traditional WAS

 1. Start the tWAS servers server1 and server2